DevSpen/d.js-BDScript-Documentation/functions/serverDescription.md

 $serverDescription[(optional) guildID]
 ```

-## Breakdown
+### Breakdown
-`guildID` - The server to get the desciption from.
+`guildID` - The server to get the description from.
 Uses the current server, if none is provided.

 ## Example
 ```js